 Mode of learning

 Since Electronics is a practical subject, the highest priority will be given for providing a thorough practical knowledge to the students.
 More than half of the time allocated for the program will be used for hands on practical sessions conducted in the well equipped laboratories at the Department of Physics.
 For the theory courses, we have introduced an eLearning platform for enhancing the learning experience of the students.
-Each student will be allowed to access lecture notes maintained on a Learning Management System (LMS) through Internet.
+Each student will be allowed to access lecture notes and other course material maintained on a Learning Management System (LMS) through Internet.
 This service will make it possible for students to interact with the lecturers and fellow students from the convenience of their homes.
-Additional discussion classes will be held in regular intervals for students to interact with the lecturers All laboratory classes and discussion classes will be held on Saturdays.
+Additional online discussion classes will be held in regular intervals for students to interact with the lecturers All laboratory classes and discussion classes will be held in Weekends.

 The performance of students in theory and practical course modules under part I will be evaluated through 11 papers.
 Evaluations in the theory courses may include in-class assignments in addition to the written examinations.
 The written examinations will be held at the end of each semester.
 Each written paper will be of two-hour duration.

 In the practical courses, the assessments will be carried out on a continuous basis.
 The students will be evaluated according to their performance in the laboratory and a final laboratory examination.